sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 There is no minimum limit for the resources you need to consume on the Catalyst Cloud per hour.
 In fact, we encourage you to disable your resources if you don't need them.
-This flexability is one of the biggest reasons so many organisations are migrating their applications to the Catalyst Cloud.
+This flexability is one of the biggest reasons so many in-the-know organisations are building and migrating their applications to the Catalyst Cloud.